tnichols217/notes/APBiology/6/Notes/BILL Packet/4 - Unit Summary.md

 # Objectives
 Construct scientific explanations that use the structures and mechanisms of DNA and RNA to support the claim that DNA and, in some cases, that RNA are the primary sources of heritable information.
-[LO 3.1, SP 6.5]
 Justify the selection of data from historical investigations that support the claim that DNA is the source of heritable information.
-[LO 3.2, SP 4.1]
 Describe representations and models that that illustrate how genetic information is copied for transmission between generations.
-[LO 3.3, SP 1.2]
 Describe representations and models illustrating how genetic information is translated into polypeptides.
-[LO 3.4, SP 1.2] Create a visual representation to illustrate how changes in a DNA nucleotide sequence can result in a change in the polypeptide produced.
-[LO 3.25, SP 1.1]
+Create a visual representation to illustrate how changes in a DNA nucleotide sequence can result in a change in the polypeptide produced.
 Predict how a change in a specific DNA or RNA sequence can result in changes in gene expression.
-[LO 3.6, SP 6.4] Describe the connection between the regulation of gene expression and observed differences between different kinds of organisms.
+Describe the connection between the regulation of gene expression and observed differences between different kinds of organisms.
 [LO 3.18, SP 7.1]
 Describe the connection between the regulation of gene expression and observed differences between individuals in a population.
 [LO 3.19, SP 7.1]
 Explain how the regulation of gene expression is essential for the processes and structures that support efficient cell function.
 [LO 3.20, SP 6.2]